FBK-OpenIoT/mPickle/README.md

 The complete example on NumPy is available in `src/examples/numpy-ndarray`.

-### Injecting Fake Modules and Functions with `inject_fake_module_func`
+### Injecting Dummy Modules and Functions with `inject_dummy_module_func`

 MicroPython does not always include all standard Python modules, which can cause issues during deserialization when a module or function is missing.
-To handle this, `mpickle` provides the `inject_fake_module_func` function.
+To handle this, `mpickle` provides the `inject_dummy_module_func` function.

 This function dynamically creates placeholder modules and functions within the MicroPython environment, replicating the expected module hierarchy.
 It ensures that `mpickle` can correctly reference these placeholders during deserialization, allowing seamless object reconstruction.